Skip to main content

 Leave the clock behind.

-Sit on a bench, watch the leaves drift lazily in the wind, or simply take a few deep breaths.
+Sit on a bench, watch leaves drift in the breeze, or stop for a few slow breaths.
+There’s no destination to reach.
+The pause itself is part of the experience.

 Bring no agenda.